sharpbrick/powered-up/README.md

         Operation = HubPropertyOperation.RequestUpdate
     });

-    Console.Readline(); // allow the messages to be processed and displayed.
+    Console.Readline(); // allow the messages to be processed and displayed. (alternative: SendMessageReceiveResultAsync, SendPortOutputCommandAsync, ..)

     // fun with light on hub 0 and built-in LED on port 50 var rgbLight = new RgbLight(protocol, 0, 50);